-Our mailing list has been growing steadily and meetings have been taking place twice a month.
+Our mailing list has grown steadily and we have been holding regular meetings.
 As a Community Association, we are an officially organised group, connected with the local Neighbourhood Partnership and associated with the Bristol Neighbourhood Planning Network.
-We have been gathering what information we can from organisations acting for the owners, from the Planning department, and other interested and helpful groups and individuals, but also preparing for possible developments by finding out what local people think should be developed on the site and what other ideas and opinions they have.
+We gathered what information we can from organisations acting for the owners, from the Planning department, and other interested and helpful groups and individuals, but importantly, we also began preparing for possible developments by finding out what local people think should be developed on the site and what other ideas and opinions they have.

-Unless we can find a very rich person to buy the factory site and donate it to the community, we can expect that whatever is built on the site has to make a profit for anyone who owns it.
+We can expect that whatever is built on the site has to make a profit for anyone who owns it.
 Whatever is built must at least allow them to balance their books - so they will be looking for a scheme that repays them more than a few million pounds!
 The developers might be happy to hear about our dreams and wishes, but in the end they'll only include the ideas that are realistic given their own financial situation, the ideas that help make the site a financially viable one - and that's from their point of view.
 However, the planning law is on the side of the community.
-Read on...